-Since the SEC ruling in February 2010, boards and CEOs (public and private) are depending more and more on risk management metrics.
+Since the SEC ruling in February 2010, boards and CEOs (public and private) are depending more and more on operational risk management metrics.

 These include key risk indicators (KRIs) at the business process level, which have the proven capability to be escalated as necessary.

 Internal audit is now required to validate the most timely and significant risks, especially those that impact the achievement of the organization’s strategic objectives and key performance indicators (KPIs).

 Why Are Risk Metrics & Key Risk Indicators (KRI) Important?